dresswithpockets/dresswithpockets.github.io/_posts/2025-10-08-scoring-system.md

 $$

 Our first half of the solved inequality is imaginary!
-In fact, given the our parameters' domains, the first case will always be imaginary.
+In fact, given our parameters' domains, the first case will always be imaginary.
 Therefore our only real parameterized constraint on \(\large r_e\) with these parameters is:

 $$
 \large r_e \lessapprox 1.739969987370849